SoCraTesUK/socrates-uk/tickets.md

 ### How much does it cost?

-TBC for the open space
+We sell tickets for the open space at £725.
+This will likely be reduced by [sponsorships][sponsorship_page], which will be equally applied to all tickets.
+We will refund the difference.

-TBC for the training day
+We will announce the price for the training day soon.

 <br>